aws-samples/aws-transfer-sftp-ip-whitelisting-workshop/module2/README.md

 ![](../images/transfer11.png)

-On the Add user page, fill in a Username (here we use standard as the username), and select the *transferworkshop-s3Bucket1* role that the cloudformation template created in Module 1.
+On the Add user page, fill in a Username (here we use **standard** as the username), and select the *AWSTransferWorkshopOct2020-s3Bucket1IamRole* role that the cloudformation template created in Module 1.
 For now we will not be using a Scope down policy, so leave None checked.

 ![](../images/transfer12.png)